StreamedLine/rubydoc-scan-cli-app/README.md

 will return the link(s) most closely related to word.

-link can be viewd in the command line or directly in the browser.
+link can be viewed in the command line or directly in the browser.